-8.1.1 The Central East 'B' Residential Precinct Plan provides a comprehensive range of design intents and performance criteria for residential development which must be complied with in the development of Residential Sector Ten.
+8.1.1 The East Ridge Residential Precinct Plan provides a comprehensive range of design intents and performance criteria for residential development which must be complied with in the development of Residential Sector Twelve.
 In addition to the precinct plan general criteria and by way of further elaboration on design intentions, a range of detailed residential design and siting guidelines have been included in this sector plan and are considered by Council to be acceptable solutions which are consistent with the performance criteria of the Queensland Residential Design Guidelines (QRDG).

 The following guidelines relate to development on residential lots throughout the sector and, as stated above, represent acceptable solutions to a range of residential design and siting issues.
 The acceptability of modifications to any of the guidelines will need to be demonstrated to, and approved by, the Council after consultation with the principal developer.
 Any modifications will only be considered where site-specific issues warrant special consideration or where a variation can be demonstrated to achieve contemporary best practice in residential planning, design and development.
-The assessment of such modifications would be based on the intents and performance criteria specified in the Central East 'B' Residential Precinct Plan.
+The assessment of such modifications would be based on the intents and performance criteria specified in the East Ridge Residential Precinct Plan.

-Figure 5, Sector Plan Map, shows the Proposed Plan of Subdivision and key design and siting controls for the various lots within Residential Sector Ten.
-As required by clause 2.4.8 of the DCP, Figure 5 must also show indicatively the nature of intended development for urban residential land within 100 metres of the sector boundaries except for those parts of the sector which abut major roads (ie. the North-South Arterial Road and Discovery Drive extension) or major open space (ie. the Central Open Space Precinct).
+Figure 5, Sector Plan Map , shows the Proposed Plan of Subdivision and key design and siting controls for the various lots within Residential Sector Twelve.
+As required by clause 2.4.8 of the DCP, Figure 5 must also show indicatively the nature of intended development for urban residential land within 100 metres of the sector boundaries except for those parts of the sector which abut major roads (ie. Discovery Drive extension) or major open space.